michael2012z/BitBible/markdown/JPS/files/Gen.md

 50. And unto Joseph were born two sons before the year of famine came, whom Asenath the daughter of Poti-phera priest of On bore unto him.

-51. And Joseph called the name of the first-born Manasseh:That is, Making to forget. 'for G-d hath made me forget all my toil, and all my father's house.'
+51. And Joseph called the name of the first-born Manasseh:

-52. And the name of the second called he Ephraim:From a Hebrew word signifying to be fruitful. 'for G-d hath made me fruitful in the land of my affliction.'
+52. And the name of the second called he Ephraim:

 53. And the seven years of plenty, that was in the land of Egypt, came to an end.